TheR7angelo/MyExpenses/README.md

 Anyone wishing to contribute to the project is welcome.
 If you find an error or possible improvement, please feel free to open an issue or make a pull request.

-## Licence

-This project is open source and distributed under an MIT license.